intel/ad-rss-lib/doc/ad_rss/HLD-Security.md

 bounds on acceleration.
 The lower and upper bounds determined by the RSS function originate from the input provided to the RSS function.
-Namely, acceleration values are provided as dynamics properties of each vehicle acting as road agent/object in the situation.
+Namely, acceleration values are provided as dynamics properties of each vehicle acting as road agent/object within a constellation.
 Hence, in the current implementation, the set of possible output data values is a very small set of values that are provided as input.